Antibiotics

 Antibiotics: What Are, How They Work, Types, Side Effects, and How To Use

-How To Use Antibiotics?
+How to Use Antibiotics?

 Given the dosage and frequency of antibiotic use, medicines should only be used as prescribed by your doctor.
 Care should be taken not to skip doses or discontinue treatment prematurely.
 Withdrawal of an antibiotic before the scheduled end of therapy leads to the bacteria becoming resistant to the substance and to the build-up of antibiotic resistance.
 If you are currently on antibiotic therapy and want the treatment to be effective, read and follow the recommendations below.